-In the next “Music” section you can select a soundtrack for your video or upload one.
+In the next “Music” section you can select a soundtrack for your video online or upload one.
 If you don’t want your video to have any sound, check the box “Mute project music.”
 Here, you can also record a voice-over or upload an existing one to the editor.

 To preview your project, move on to the next section and click “Free Preview.”
 Wait till your video renders in low resolution and see if you’re satisfied with the result.
 If you’d like to add edits after previewing your video, feel free to go back to the editor and do so.